barchart/alerting-service-public/docs/content/quick_start.md

 ## Setup

-As a consumer of the Barchart Alert Service, you have two options:
+As a consumer of the Barchart Alerting Service, you have two options:

 1. Connect and communicate with the backend _by embedding this SDK in your software_, or
 2. Connect and communicate with the backend _by direct interaction with the REST interface_.